-We are dependent on Merck & Co.
-Inc., or Merck, and Genentech Inc., or Genentech, and any future collaborators to perform satisfactorily under our agreements.
+We are dependent on Merck, Genentech Inc., or Genentech, Ares Trading S.A., or Merck KGaA, and Pfizer, Inc., or Pfizer, and any future collaborators to perform satisfactorily under our agreements.

-Under the agreements with Merck and Genentech and any future collaborations, we will be dependent on our collaborators' performance of their responsibilities and their cooperation with us.
+Under the agreements with Merck, Genentech, Merck KGaA and Pfizer and any future collaborations, we will be dependent on our collaborators' performance of their responsibilities and their cooperation with us.
 Our collaborators may not perform their obligations under our agreements with them or otherwise cooperate with us.
 We cannot control whether our collaborators will devote the necessary resources to the activities contemplated by our collaborative agreements, nor can we control the timing of their performance.
 Our collaborators may choose to pursue existing or alternative technologies in preference to those being developed in collaboration with us.
 Disputes may arise between us and our collaborators that delay the development and commercialization of our product candidates, disputes that may be difficult and costly to resolve, or may not be resolved.
 In addition, a collaborator for the potential product may have the right to terminate the collaboration at its discretion and, for example, Merck has the right to terminate the Merck agreement for any reason after a specified advance notice period.
 Any termination may require us to seek a new collaborator, which we may not be able to do on a timely basis, if at all, or may require us to delay or scale back the commercialization efforts or spend additional money to complete the clinical trial.
 The occurrence of any of these events could adversely affect the commercialization of entinostat and materially harm our business.